WheteThunger/VehicleDeployedLocks/README.md

 Notes:
 - Players that do not have authorization to a vehicle's lock cannot access any features of the vehicle, including seats, fuel and storage, but they will still be able to enter transport bays like a modular car flatbed or the back of a scrap transport helicopter.
   - Authorization may be shared with the lock owner's team, friends or clanmates based on the plugin configuration, or via compatible sharing plugins.
 Sharing is a convenience feature that allows other players to access the vehicle without a key or entering the code.
+  - Auto turrets deployed to the vehicle will not target players authorized to the lock.
 - Compatible with most plugins that add storage containers to vehicles.
 - Modular cars must have a cockpit module (i.e., driver seat) to receive a lock.
 The lock will deploy to the front-most cockpit module if there are multiple.
 If that cockpit is removed, the lock is moved to another cockpit module if present, else destroyed.
 - Modular cars may have a built-in lock at the same time as a deployed lock.
 This is not recommended, but if this happens, players will need to simultaneously satisfy the rules of the built-in lock and the deployed lock in order to access the car.